ergonomech/Art-Style-Fusion-Prompt-Enginner/README (1).md

 ## Usage

 1. Make sure you have the necessary API keys and configuration details.
 Update the `.env` file with your OpenAI and OpenRouter API keys.
-These variables can also be loaded from your operating system environment variables as priority.

 2. Start the application by running:
    ```bash